alecperkins/shiny/source/specification.md

 ## Structure

-Rules are organized into files by *Module*, Those that are structural or behavioral are kept separate from rules responsible for “Look-and-Feel” (LAF).
+Rules are organized into files by *Component*, Those that are structural or behavioral are kept separate from rules responsible for “Look-and-Feel” (LAF).
 Everything is pulled together using a single manifest-type file, that is responsible for load order.